-NORD gratefully acknowledges A. Simon, MD, PhD and H. de Koning, MD, Radboud University Medical Centre, Department of Internal Medicine, Nijmegen, The Netherlands and the Nijmegen Centre for Immunodeficiency and Autoinflammation (NCIA), for assistance in the preparation of this report.
+NORD gratefully acknowledges A. Simon, MD, PhD Radboud University Medical Centre, Department of Internal Medicine, Nijmegen, The Netherlands and the Radboudumc Expertise Centre for Immunodeficiency and Autoinflammation (REIA), for assistance in the preparation of this report.

 The symptoms associated with Schnitzler syndrome can vary from one person to another.
 The symptoms can occur all at once or, because they often come and go, the symptoms can occur at different times.
 The symptoms tend to persist for many years (chronic disease).